ecscope lets you monitor AWS ECS resources

 from the terminal.

-single view.
-Instead of having to log into several accounts (or change regions)
+containers in a single view.
+Instead of having to log into several accounts (or

-via the AWS website, you’re able to view relevant information for ECS
+change regions) via the AWS website, youβre able to view relevant information

-deployments in one place.
-You can group services by configuring them via a
+for ECS deployments in one place.
+You can group services by configuring them via

 homebrew: